 The barristers at Landmark offer expertise in a wide range of practice areas.
 Members are instructed by a wide range of lay clients (Public Access), solicitors, and other entities, including, consultants, surveyors, engineers, architects, etc (Professional Access).
 They provide advice all over the world in multiple legal jurisdictions.
-Our Chambers has offices in London and Birmingham and our barristers have been Called to the Bar of England and Wales.
-Many are also Called to overseas Bars allowing them to appear in Courts in a number of international jurisdictions, including Northern Ireland, Kazakhstan, Singapore and Hong Kong
+Our Chambers is based in London and our barristers have been Called to the Bar of England and Wales.
+Several of our barristers have also been Called to overseas Bars allowing them to appear in Courts in a number of international jurisdictions.

 It is important to instruct a barrister who specialises in the area of law for your case.
 Please click here to be taken to details of our practice areas.
 If you would like some guidance as to whom to instruct, please click here to contact a member of our Practice Management Team who will be able to assist you in choosing the most suitable Counsel for your case.

 Landmark’s Practice Management team will endeavour to provide realistic estimates as to the cost and time of any work required, based on their many years of experience.
 The services provided by our barristers are generally charged on a time basis by reference to an agreed hourly rate.
 As an alternative, some barristers may be prepared to charge fixed fees (or brief fees and a daily refresher – see below) for hearings, which is a sum ordinarily negotiated and agreed by our Practice Management team.

 The brief fee usually covers all of the pre-hearing preparation and the first day of the hearing.
 The refresher fee is the agreed fixed rate for each subsequent day of a hearing.
 These fee estimates will take into account a number of factors including (but not limited to), the required preparation, the complexity of the issues, the seniority and expertise of the barrister and any reservation of diary time.